 The Devices page, shown above, lists network computers, and displays useful information.
 Items include status, policy, OS, and agent version.
 The information columns can be customised.
 You can add additional items such as the user, last scan, IP address or last update, as well as/instead of the standard ones.
-You can also filter the list of devices shown by platform, OS version, status, policy, type (workstation/laptop/server), or endpoint agent version number.
+You can also sort the list of devices shown by hostname, OS version, status, type (workstation/laptop/server), or endpoint agent version number.
 Alternatively, a search box lets you find devices by name.
 This makes it easy to find specific devices or device categories.

 Having found the computers you were looking for, you can then carry out tasks on them from the Actions menu.
-Available actions are: Assign Windows Policy, Full Scan, Quick Scan, Update Definitions, Schedule Agent Update, Update Agent Now, Reboot Devices, Stop Agent, Uninstall Agent, and Delete Device.Uninstall Agent removes the endpoint software, but keeps associated data.
+Available actions are: Assign Windows Policy, Full Scan, Quick Scan, Scan Applications, Update Definitions, Schedule Agent Update, Update Agent Now, Reboot Devices, Stop Agent, Uninstall Agent, and Delete Device.Uninstall Agent removes the endpoint software, but keeps associated data.
 This might be useful if you want to reinstall or change the agent version.
 Delete Device removes associated data and deactivates the licence.

 The Timeline feature is shown below.
 It lists important system events such as scans, blocked web pages and malware detections in chronological order.
 There is an information panel for each one.

 Here you can configure the protection settings for your devices.
 There are separate pages/policies for Windows and macOS devices, and separate default policies for each of the Windows computer types, namely Windows laptops, Windows workstations, and Windows servers.
-For each policy you can configure: Agent (user interface and system integration); Scanning (what to scan, schedule, USB devices); ActiveProtection (sensitivity of real-time protection); Web/DNSProtection; EmailProtection; ThreatHandling; Firewall; IDS (Intrusion Detection System).
+For each policy you can configure: Agent (user interface and system integration); Scanning (what to scan, schedule, USB devices); ActiveProtection (sensitivity of real-time protection); Web/DNSProtection; EmailProtection; ThreatHandling; Patching; Firewall; IDS (Intrusion Detection System).
 On the Agent page is the option to remove any incompatible software, i.e. existing endpoint protection software from another vendor, when the agent is installed.
 A very wide range of different products and versions is included.
 This is listed, so you can see if a particular product/version can be removed automatically.

 Here you can configure scanning exclusions.
 These are linked to specific policies.